fossas/spectrometer/docs/userguide.md

 ### Report types

-* `fossa report attribution` - A report that contains information about your dependencies and their authors.
+- `fossa report attribution` - A report that contains information about your dependencies and their authors.
 For more info about attributions, check the [FOSSA docs page illustrating the topic](https://docs.fossa.com/docs/generating-reports).

-### Specifying a timeout
+### Specifying a report timeout

 By default, `fossa report` waits a maximum of 10 minutes for report contents.
 To override the default timeout, use, e.g.: